MaartenJongeneel/Paper-learning-1D-suction-cup-dynamics/README.md

 </div>
 <p>&nbsp;</p>

-6. Next, make sure that in `LWPRsettings.m` the `update_D` setting is set to 0.
-Also, make sure line 28 of `learn1Dmodels.m` is commented, and line 29 is uncommented and you fill in the model you want to run (e.g, `570`).
-Now run `learn1Dmodels.m`.
+6. Next, make sure that in `modeling/LWPRsettings.m` the `update_D` setting is set to 0.
+Also, make sure line 28 of `modeling/learn1Dmodels.m` is commented, and line 29 is uncommented and you fill in the model you want to run (e.g, `570`).
+Now run `modeling/learn1Dmodels.m`.
 7. Finally, run `paperFigures.m` to obtain all the figures as used in the paper.

 ## Main functions